Shared expressions

 Quanscient Allsolve makes use of public variables called shared expressions, that are visible in the scope of a project.
 This means that once you have defined a shared expression, it can be used in all sections of the application.

-is used to define external field magnetic flux density in the Y-axis.
+is used to define external magnetic flux density in the Y-direction.

 - Name